tiliarou/tinfoil-1/README.md

 - Fixed broken USB installs.
 - Added ability to show installed titles in games, dlc, and updates.
 - Fixed some navigation quirks in grid ui.
+- Added support for SX USB mass storage.
+Tinfoil will scan the root directory by default, any other directories must be added in locations.conf.
+Not sure if this will crash on non-sx OS's.